-Stuck choosing between polymer clay and air dry clay?
-You’re not alone.
+Stuck choosing between polymer clay and air-dry clay?
+I was too when I first started.

-These two materials look similar.
-They feel different.
-They work completely differently too.
-I’ve spent years working with both clays.
-I’ve made countless projects.
-I’ve also made every mistake possible.
+These two materials look similar but feel different and work completely differently.
+I’ve spent years working with both clays, making countless projects and learning from every mistake.

-My promise to you: By the end of this article, you’ll know exactly which clay to buy.
-No more guessing.
-No more wasted money on the wrong materials.
+By the end, you’ll know exactly which clay to buy.
+No more guessing or wasted money on the wrong materials like I did.

-I’ll give you honest facts based on real experience.
-Not marketing fluff from clay companies.
+I’ll give you honest facts based on real experience, not marketing fluff.
+Your clay confusion ends here.

 What Is Polymer Clay?

-The clay stays soft and workable until you heat it to 275°F (135°C).
-Then it becomes hard as plastic.
+Popular brands include Sculpey, Fimo, and Premo.
+The clay stays soft and workable until you heat it, then it becomes hard as plastic.

 What Is Air Dry Clay?

-You simply shape your project and wait.
-Usually 24-72 hours depending on thickness.
+You simply shape your project and wait, usually 24-72 hours, depending on thickness.
+Common types include paper clay, epoxy clay, and natural air-dry clay.

 Polymer Clay vs Air Dry Clay: Quick Comparison Chart